jdpedersen1/fzfm/README.md

 - traverse file tree
 - preview files and directories
 - open files using different software based on file type
+- create new files and directories (creates then fine, just has unexpected behavior after creating, have to close script and relaunch)
+- delete files/directories

 ### Does (needs work)
 - image preview
-- delete files/directories
-- create new files and directories (creates then fine, just has unexpected behavior after creating, have to close script and relaunch)

 ### Does not...yet (TODO)
-- copy files/directories
-- move directories
 - extract/compress

 ### Known "bugs"